-The NVIDIA Jetson Nano is a really powerful little single board computer, with a Quad Core ARM64 CPU, 4GB LPDDR4 RAM and a 128 core NVIDIA Tegra (Maxwell based) GPU, all while using as little as 5 watts.
-It’s perfect for experimenting with machine learning and AI and it’s inexpensive too!
+The NVIDIA Jetson Nano is a mighty little single-board computer with a Quad Core ARM64 CPU, 4GB LPDDR4 RAM, and a 128-core NVIDIA Tegra (Maxwell-based) GPU, all while using as little as 5 watts.
+It’s also inexpensive and perfect for experimenting with machine learning and AI!

 Please back up your storage device before proceeding!
 I’ll take no responsibility if this bricks your system. ☠️

 Configure the Display Manager⌗